tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_2.md

 “How did you—” I begin to ask.

 “The burner phone, Ash,” she interrupts, exasperation tinting her voice.
 “You left the box in your trash bin.
 I checked with Amber.
 You’re not working on the Landry case.
 Also you left your email logged in.
-I saw background check you requested on Xuan. ”
+I saw the background check you requested on Xuan. ”

 My face flushes with a mix of embarrassment and frustration.
 I was careless, made rookie mistakes.
 The first was believing that I could outwit a former NOPD detective who knows me better than anyone.

-“Reine, I—”

-“I thought you might be having an affair,” she cut me off, her voice dripping with bitterness.
-“But this… This is clearly something entirely different.”

 She slides into the passenger seat, her presence filling the confined space, making it feel even smaller.
 The weight of her disappointment anchors me to the seat, a visceral reminder of the rift between us.
 My initial instinct is to salvage the situation with more lies, but the look in her eyes stops me.
 She deserves the truth.